Avalanche Press Homepage Avalanche Press Online Store

 Seventh Mechanized Division had been issued 250 light tanks before the war started.
 Mechanical breakdowns, air attacks and losses during the breakout had significantly reduced that number.
 Their howitzer regiment also had had to be left behind as they had never received the tractors to move their guns.
 They were easily brushed aside by the Germans, who would reach the Stalin Line by nightfall.

 Here the Germans have the Soviets outgunned 2 to 1, the Soviets have no off-board artillery and their tanks are sitting ducks since the Germans out-range them and can penetrate their armor easily.
-So the Soviets don’t have much of anything with which to stop the Germans, but I went with victory conditions that encourage them to try.
-The Germans score victory points (VPs) for killing Soviet steps and getting steps off the east edge, while the Soviets score one VP for each German step that doesn’t exit the east edge for any reason (due to being eliminated or otherwise).
+So the Soviets don’t have much of anything with which to stop the Germans, but they have to try.
 The German player wins if he or she scores at least twice as many VPs as the Soviet player, and any other result is a Soviet victory.
-Because victory conditions are skewed toward the Soviets, I kept the game length to 18 turns to give the Germans time to exit everyone off the east edge.

 Scenario Four